A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

+\ptitle{Guiding Traditional Optimizers with LLMs.} Earlier practices guide traditional optimization modules with LLMs.
+LLMTune~\cite{huang2024llmtune} fine-tunes and prompts LLMs with workload information to generate a high-quality initial configuration, which a Bayesian Optimization (BO) optimizer then refines.
+Similarly, GPTuner~\cite{lao2024gptuner} refines domain knowledge via an LLM-driven pipeline and prompt ensembling to guide a coarse-to-fine BO framework.
+LATuner~\cite{fan2024latuner} constructs structured prompts for zero-shot warm-starting, using a hybrid LLM and Gaussian Process (GP) sampler with a multi-armed bandits-based adaptive surrogate model to select optimal configuration.

-\ptitle{End-to-End LLM-Based Tuning.} Some studies aim to eliminate traditional optimizers to overcome challenges such as lengthy and ineffective iterations, reconfiguration overhead, and limited transferability to unseen workloads.
-These systems instead rely directly on domain knowledge and LLM reasoning to recommend suitable configurations.
+\ptitle{End-to-End LLM-Based Tuning.} Some studies eliminate traditional optimizers, relying directly on LLM reasoning to overcome lengthy iterations, reconfiguration overhead, and transferability to unseen workloads.
 For example, $\lambda$-Tune~\cite{giannakouris2025lambda} and E2ETune~\cite{huang2025e2etune} generate multiple configuration candidates based on workload features and use performance prediction guided by cost models to select the best option.

-\ptitle{Limitations.} These systems help advance configuration tuning, reducing reliance on human operation and costly traditional optimization iteration.
-However, at this level, they lack the capability to directly perceive the live database environment or interactively adjust configurations in response to dynamic system states and feedback.
-This limitation significantly restricts their adaptability and effectiveness in real-world tuning scenarios where continuous monitoring and iterative refinement are critical.